Cloonie/AWS-Cloud-Practitioner/README.md

 ## Migration and Transfer:
 • AWS Application Discovery Service \
+helps enterprise customers plan migration projects by gathering information about their on-premises data centers. \
 • AWS Application Migration Service \
+allows you to quickly realize the benefits of migrating applications to the cloud without changes and with minimal downtime. \
 • AWS Database Migration Service (AWS DMS) \
+helps you migrate databases to AWS easily and securely.
+The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database. \
 • AWS Migration Hub \
 • AWS Schema Conversion Tool (AWS SCT) \
 • AWS Snow Family \